tiennguyenhoan/kubernetes-basic-usage-learning/README.md

 ### Control project's components in logical level (namespace)

-Namespace in Kubernetes is a machanism to isolating groups of resources logically.
+A Namespace in Kubernetes is a logical way to group and isolate resources within a cluster.
+It helps manage and organize multiple environments or teams efficiently.
-In another understand, we can group Kubernetes resource together to manage easier.

-All resource in the same namespace have exactly the same functionality, the only different is we must specify the namespace when we execute command to get the correct resource
+All resources within a namespace function identically, but we must specify the namespace in commands to interact with the correct resources.

 **what makes namespace awesome**:
 - We can speicfic environment as namespace and use this to manage Deployments on each environment.
 With this we can have another layer to manage our resource without create another cluster for single environment
 - We also can control user access on a speicfic namespace, with this we can avoid mistake/accidents deleting a resource (deployment/service/configmap) on important namespace, for example Production

 By default, we will have 4 namespaces after creating the cluster:
-- default
-- kube-node-lease
-- kube-public
-- Kube-system
+- default: For resources without a specified namespace.
+- kube-node-lease: Manages node heartbeats.
+- kube-public: Holds publicly accessible cluster info
+- Kube-system: Hosts core Kubernetes services (avoid using this)

-All the namespaces with prefix `kube-` will be use for hosting Kubernetes core service so you shouldn't use those namespace.
-To deploy service we can create another namespace or use the `default`
+All namespaces with the kube- prefix are reserved for Kubernetes core services and should not be used for deployments.
+For your applications, you can either use the default namespace or create a custom namespace.

 #### Working with namespace